ccollicutt/puppet-saio/modules/saio/README.md

 There are a few optional parameters.
 Below are their defaults:

 ```
 $swiftuser='vagrant',
 $swiftgroup='vagrant',
 $swiftclient_repo='https://github.com/openstack/python-swiftclient.git',
 $swift_repo='https://github.com/openstack/swift.git',
 $package_cache_srv=undef,
-$run_unittests=true,
+$run_unittests=false,
+$start_swift=true,
 ```

 The package_cache_srv is a apt-cache-ng server's IP address.
 Usually I have a local vm running apt-cache-ng which  projects like SAIO use to grab packages from instead of having to download them from the Internet every single time.

 ### Post puppet

+#### start_swift set to false

+If start_swift was set to false, then the rings will not be created, and the various swift services will not be started, and will be left to be done by hand.

 Once the puppet install has run its course, you can now use the bash scripts to generate the ring files and (hopefully) startup Swift.
+Note that swift is going to run as the vagrant user.

 ```
-vagrant@precise64:/etc/puppet$ remakerings
+vagrant@precise64:/etc/swift$ remakerings
 Device d0r1z1-127.0.0.1:6010R127.0.0.1:6010/sdb1_"" with 1.0 weight got id 0
 Device d1r1z2-127.0.0.1:6020R127.0.0.1:6020/sdb2_"" with 1.0 weight got id 1
 Device d2r1z3-127.0.0.1:6030R127.0.0.1:6030/sdb3_"" with 1.0 weight got id 2